-Let's go to Hebrews 1:10-12.
+Let us go to Hebrews 1.
 There is a statement there that we need to consider at this point.

-And: "You, LORD, in the beginning laid the foundation of the earth, and the heavens are the work of Your hands; they will perish, but You remain; and they will all grow old like a garment; like a cloak You will fold them up, and they will be changed.
+Hebrews 1:10-12 And: "You, LORD, in the beginning laid the foundation of the earth, and the heavens are the work of Your hands.
+They will perish, but You remain; and they will all grow old like a garment; like a cloak You will fold them up, and they will be changed.
 But You are the same, and Your years will not fail."

 Now, to you and to me, the physical seems so solid.
 It is virtually indestructible.
 It is permanent—at least, in terms of own short existence on this earth.
 But this book (specifically, in relation to this sermon, the book of Hebrews) is telling us to get our attention off that which is immediate, that which is "the around and the about," that which is so physically oriented to us.
 We are to get our lives, our thinking, our focus, out of that area and into the eternality of Christ's dominion.

 Let me give you a little test, an ink spot test.
-I'm going to psychoanalyze you.
-Now you may not be able to see this very clearly, but it's not really all that important that you see the ink spot or try to determine what it is.
+I am going to psychoanalyze you.
+Now you may not be able to see this very clearly, but it is not really all that important that you see the ink spot or try to determine what it is.
 Maybe you would like to try to figure it out.
-I've tried to figure out what it is.
-Sometimes I see an old gnome in there.
-There's kind of a woman.
+I have tried to figure out what it is.
+Sometimes I see an old crone in there.
+There is kind of a woman.
 This is her eye right here.
 This is her mouth and chin.
 She has a pompadour.

 But let me take it away from you now and ask, "What did you see?"
 Most of us tend to concentrate on the ink, or on its effect.
-We see the spot, and we don't consciously see the paper.
-It's there, but we don't think about it.
+We see the spot, and we do not consciously see the paper.
+It is there, but we do not think about it.
 We think about the ink or we think, "What do I see in the ink?"
-We don't "see" the paper.
+We do not "see" the paper.